ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 ## Common content block

 Displays a list of content items created by all the organization that the user belongs to.
+It shows the following tabs: Content, Scheduled, Media.

 On the **Properties** tab, set values in the following fields: